RSS3-Network/REPs/REPs/REP-33.md

 ## Rationale

-The core of this proposal is aim to standardize Node states, improve clarity, and simplify maintenance.
+The core of this proposal aims to standardize Node states, improve clarity, and simplify maintenance.
 This proposal will ensure consistent operations across the Network, enable efficient troubleshooting, and provide a solid foundation for future enhancements.